WisTex/Naked-PHP-Bootstrap-Structure/README.md

 ## Important Notes
 Here are some things to keep in mind:

 If the HTML template you are converting expects certain things in certain places, you might have to change the structure a bit.
-For example, if it expects Bootstrap to be in a certain directory, You either need to put it in that directory, or change all references to point to the new location.
+For example, if it expects Bootstrap to be in a certain directory, you either need to put it in that directory, or change all references to point to the new location.

 You can also use a CDN for Bootstrap, jQuery and other popular libraries.
 There are upsides and downsides to doing this.
 We like using a local copy, so we can ensure availability, but you can link to the CDN version instead if you want.